fusioncharts/dev_centre_docs/chart-guide/chart-configurations/annotations.md

 * Set the type of annotation to be rendered using the `type` attribute.
 In this instance, set it to `text`.

-* Set the x coordinate of the position of the text annotation with respect to the leftmost position (taken as zero) of the chart using the `x` attribute.
+* Set the x coordinate of the position of the text annotation for the leftmost position (taken as zero) of the chart using the `x` attribute.

-* Set the y coordinate of the position of the text annotation with respect to the topmost position (taken as zero) of the chart using the `y` attribute.
+* Set the y coordinate of the position of the text annotation for the topmost position (taken as zero) of the chart using the `y` attribute.

 * Set the font family for the text annotation using the `font` attribute.